-(First semester, every other year/3 credits)
+(First semester-every other year/3 credits)

 This course will explore the dynamics of negotiation and conflict.
 Students will learn effective negotiation techniques and how to manage agreement.
-We will also examine how to make conflict a creative rather than a negative experience.
+This course also examines how to make conflict a creative rather than a negative experience.
 Negotiation and conflict resolution skills will be analyzed and practiced.